Tom Perez: 2022 Maryland gubernatorial campaign

 On June 23, 2021, Perez announced that he would be a candidate for the Democratic nomination for Governor of Maryland in the 2022 Maryland gubernatorial election.
 His running mate was Shannon Sneed, a former member of the Baltimore City Council.
 If elected, he would have become Maryland's first Latino governor.

 Many labor groups issued early endorsements of Perez, including the Amalgamated Transit Union, American Federation of State, County and Municipal Employees, the Communication Workers of America, International Brotherhood of Electrical Workers, and the Service Employees International Union.

 Perez received endorsements from various members of Congress, including members of the Congressional Hispanic Caucus and Speaker of the United States House of Representatives Nancy Pelosi.

 On July 14, 2022, Perez's campaign announced that its workers had unionized with Campaign Workers Guild.

 On July 19, 2022, Perez lost the primary, placing second behind Wes Moore, an author and U.S. Army veteran.

+Biden White House

+On June 12, 2023, President Biden named Perez to serve as senior advisor to the president and director of the White House Office of Intergovernmental Affairs.
+Perez participated in White House press conferences in the aftermath of the March 2024 Francis Scott Key Bridge collapse in Maryland.